Wedding Crashers: Plot

 Over the following months, John attempts to reach Claire, but she refuses to see him.
-Expecting Jeremy to aid him, he attempts to sneak into her and Sack's engagement party but is caught and beaten by Sack.
-Confronting Jeremy about abandoning him, he learns that Jeremy has secretly continued his relationship with Gloria.
-Betrayed and brokenhearted, John spirals into depression, crashes weddings alone and becomes nihilistic and suicidal.
-Meanwhile, as Claire and Sack plan their wedding, Claire's doubts about her future with Sack grow.
-Jeremy proposes to Gloria and tries to ask John to be his best man, but John turns him away.
+Expecting Jeremy to aid him, he attempts to sneak into Claire and Sack's engagement party, but is caught and beaten by Sack.
+Confronting Jeremy about abandoning him, John learns that Jeremy has secretly continued his relationship with Gloria.
+Feeling betrayed and brokenhearted, John spirals into depression, crashes weddings alone, and becomes nihilistic and suicidal.
+As Sack and a reticent Claire plan their wedding, Jeremy proposes to Gloria and tries to ask John to be his best man, but John turns him away.

-John visits Jeremy's former wedding crashing mentor, Chazz Reinhold, who convinces a reluctant John to crash a funeral with him.
+John visits Jeremy's former wedding-crashing mentor, Chazz Reinhold.
+Chazz, who lives with his mother as a middle-aged man, convinces John to crash a funeral with him.
 At the funeral, John reconsiders his belief in love and marriage after seeing the grieving widow.
-He rushes to Jeremy's wedding and joins the wedding mid-ceremony, to Jeremy's delight.
-Claire is upset by his appearance, prompting John to express regret for his past behavior and profess his love for her in front of the congregation.
-Sack interrupts, but Claire finally tells him that she cannot marry him.
-Sack tries to attack John, but Jeremy intervenes and knocks him out, and John and Claire kiss.
+John rushes to Jeremy's wedding and joins them mid-ceremony.
+Claire is upset by his presence and begins to leave, prompting John to regret his past behavior and profess his love for her in front of the congregation.
+Sack mocks John and orders Claire to return to the altar, but she finally tells him that she can not marry him.
+After the Secretary stands by his daughter and John quips about Sack's temper, Sack tries to attack John, but Jeremy intervenes and knocks him out.
+As Jeremy and Gloria tie the knot, John and Claire share a kiss.
 After the wedding, the two couples drive away from the ceremony and discuss crashing another wedding together.